Ben Hope Visitor Guide

 An expansive yet shallow sea loch that features a rocky coastline designated as a National Scenic Area.
 Visitors flock to the area for the views of Ben Hope and Ben Loyal.

 A historic landmark on a spit of land that juts out into Loch Eriboll.
-The shoreline is mostly shingle and is backed by low cliffs.
+Low cliffs surround the mostly shingled shoreline.
 Superb walks are possible away from the shore.

 Is Ben Hope an easy Munro?